 Pink is a universally flattering color.
-It looks great on all skin tones and complexions.
+Pink hairstyles look great on all skin tones and complexions.
 Plus, it gives a healthy glow to both warm and cool undertones.
 Millennial pink is the new blonde.
 It’s more intense than pastel pink, but paler than hot pink.

 This dark to bright pink ombre hairstyle is bold, yet minimal.
 It was created by hairstylist Cody A. Roussel of Prairieville, LA.
 “The juxtaposition of the bright neon at the base blends to a baby pink.
 All while the pastel gives the blunt bob softness,” says Roussel.

 When you choose to do a fashion shade, Roussel reminds us that it can bring out a personality you never knew you had.
 “Pink shades and purples are much smoother to transition.
 These shades usually turn into over-toned blondes and rose golds.”

 It’s crucial that your stylist has a thorough consultation with you to make sure you are on the same page.
 Talk to your hair colorist about routine toning and treatments.

 #42: Icy Pink Hair

 “Icy pink hair, like all shades of pink hair color, is so popular right now,” says bridal hairstylist Melissa Howlett of Gold Coast, QLD.
 This color is combined with hints of magenta, creating that icy and luscious tone.